KasperskyLab/Kaspresso/docs/Tutorial/Working_with_adb.en.md

 <img src="../images/adb_lesson/undefined_command.png" alt="Undefined command"/>

-When executing this command inside the test, we will throw an `AdbServerException` exception and the message field will contain a string with the text that we saw in the console `unknown command undefined_command`.
+When executing this command inside the test, it will throw an `AdbServerException` exception and the message field will contain a string with the text that we saw in the console: `unknown command undefined_command`.
 To prevent the test from failing, we need to handle this exception in a `try catch` block, and inside the `catch` block, we can add a check that the error message really contains the text specified above.

 ```kotlin
 package com.kaspersky.kaspresso.tutorial